adecang/adecang.github.io/general/brexit.md

 1. Watch the [Video](https://www.youtube.com/watch?v=nRE44uSaZmc) on YouTube
 2. Read the BBC News [abridged article](bbcnews_brexit_approval)
-3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article
+3. Watch the BBC News original [video](https://www.bbc.com/news/uk-politics-51287430) embedded in the article.
+   * Tell about the different reactions to the UK's departure.
+   * Do the English always "keep the upper lip stiff" (hide their emotions)
-5. Sum up the event, learn the vocabulary.
-Is this the end of negotiations between the UK and the EU?
+4. Sum up the event, learn the vocabulary.
+   * Is this the end of negotiations between the UK and the EU?
 5. What determiners are missing in the title?
-Find other similar titles about Brexit in the Press
+   * Find other similar titles in the press about Brexit
+6. Follow-up
-6. Follow-up : Murphy Essential Grammar in use Units 71-7-73, particularly 73 (place names)
+   * Murphy Essential Grammar in use Units 71-7-73
+   * Particularly Unit 73 (place names)

 ### Vocab